wso2-attic/ballerina-integrator/examples/guides/file-integration/scaling-consumers/README.md

 # Ballerina as a JMS Producer and a Consumer

-This guide walks you through the process of using Ballerina to handle files read using FTP protocol, with JMS queues using a message broker.
+This guide walks you through the process of using Ballerina to handle files read using FTP protocol and how to scale the file processing with JMS queues using a message broker.

-## What you'll build
+#### What you'll build

 In this example, we'll implement the following.
 * ftp listener which will listen to a remote directory and periodically notify the file addition of the specified file pattern.